VerveWireless/Verve-Android-SDK/README.md

         verve:ad_size="BANNER"/>
 ```

-In the class that is displaying the XML retrieve the BannerAdView id :
+In the class that is displaying the XML retrieve the BannerAdView id:
 ```
 BannerAdView bannerAdView = (BannerAdView) findViewById(R.id.bannerAdView)
 ```
-Afterwards, set the iVerveAPIListener to bannerAdView object:
+Then set the iVerveAPIListener to bannerAdView object:
 ```
 bannerAdView.setiVerveAPIListener(this)
 ```

 When creating BannerAdView via XML, the view will automatically fetch an ad when created.
-To call request an ad after the first initial load call:
+To request an ad after the first initial load call:
 ```
 bannerAdView.loadBannerAd(zone)
 \\ zone is the identifier used to request a banner ad